timescale/docs/timescaledb/tutorials/grafana/visualizations/barchart.md

 1. In the Grafana dashboard, convert your multiple bar chart to a stacked bar chart.
 In the symbol drop-down menu, select all the stocks you want to compare.
-On the right side of the panel, click on the bar chart drop-down.
+On the right side of the panel, click the bar chart drop-down.
 In the `stacking` field, select `normal`, and refresh the panel.
 The stacked bar chart view shows a 1-day bucket with a 1-hour bucket interval.
 The volume calculation is valid mostly with the trading day:

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/barchart/stackedbarcharts.png" alt="Screenshot of Grafana dashboard, showing a stacked bar chart."/>